What is an alleged father?

 An Alleged Father may sign adoption paperwork

-Alleged versus presumed father
+Alleged versus presumed father: why it matters

 We have extensive experience with both alleged and presumed fathers.
 Terminating all possible fathers’ rights is critical in any adoption, even when a birth mother doesn’t know who the father is or where he lives.

 Every situation is different and this article does not constitute legal advice.
 If you have questions about your baby’s father’s legal rights, you can text or email anytime.